ojasvsingh71/Web-Notes/react-2.md

 ---

->By using useMemo, you can strategically memoize computations to optimize performance and minimize the impact of re-renders in React.
+>⚡By using useMemo, you can strategically memoize computations to optimize performance and minimize the impact of re-renders in React.

 ---

-## Significance of Key in React
+## 🔑 Significance of Key in React

 In React, when rendering a list of elements using the map function, it is crucial to assign a unique key prop to each element.
 The "key" is a special attribute that helps React identify which items have changed, been added, or been removed.
 This is essential for efficient updates and preventing unnecessary re-renders of the entire list.